CollectionBuilder/cb-docs/docs/walkthroughs/updating-metadata.md

 ## Part 2: Updating Metadata Using Visual Studio Code

-This part of the walkthrough is recommended for when you are using VS Code for editing your site, which is most often used for the CollectionBuilder-CSV template.
+This part of the walkthrough is recommended for when you are using VS Code for editing your site, which is most often used for the **CollectionBuilder-CSV** template.

 ### 1. Use GitHub Desktop to open your repository in VS Code

 - Check to make sure you are in the correct repository by viewing the top left section of GitHub Desktop.
 To switch between repositories, locate the **Current Repository** dropdown, and select the repository you'd like to open.

-- In the top menu, locate and click on **Repository**, and select the option, **Open in Visual Studio Code**.

-{% include feature/image.html img="open-repository-menu.gif" alt="GitHub Desktop user clicking on Repository and then Open in Visual Studio Code option" border=true width="80%" %}

-- Alternatively, in the box that says **Open the repository in your external editor**, you can click the button that says **Open in Visual Studio Code**.
+- In the box that says **Open the repository in your external editor**, click the button that says **Open in Visual Studio Code**.

 {% include feature/image.html img="open-vs-code.gif" alt="GitHub Desktop user clicking on Open in Visual Studio Code button to open VS Code application" border=true width="80%" %}